Coronavirus Bay Area: Appointments for tests before Thanksgiving hard to come by

 VIDEO: Traveling for the holidays?
 Here are 7 tips to get you there safely

-Anyone who tried to book a coronavirus test with CityTestSF, discovered appointments were extremely limited at the Embarcadero location and unavailable at the SOMA location.
+Anyone who tried to book a coronavirus test with CityTestSF, discovered appointments were extremely limited at the Embarcadero location.

 The San Francisco COVID Command Center tells ABC7 News CityTestSF limits the number of appointments available in advance to ensure that essential workers that have symptoms, and those workers who have been exposed, are prioritized for testing.